 Much of my research is based on data from Choguita Rarámuri (Tarahumara), a Uto-Aztecan language spoken in Northern Mexico.
 I have been carrying out fieldwork on this language since 2003.
 Together with students, I have also worked with native speakers of Ixpantepec Nieves Mixtec (Tu'un Savi; Oto-Manguean) and Ja'a Kumiai (Yuman) in San Diego/Baja California.
+More recently, and in collaboration with Claudia Juárez Chávez, Michelle Yuan and students, I am investigating the tonal and morphosyntactic properties of San Juan Piñas Mixtec.
 I am especially interested in linguistic description and collaborative language documentation projects whose products serve both academic linguists and indigenous communities.

-I am currently Faculty Undergraduate Advisor.
-Together with Sharon Rose, I direct the Linguistics Field Research Lab and organize the Lab's Working Group.
-I am also part of the phonetics & phonology research community in San Diego (PhonCo).
+I am a member of the Linguistics Field Research Lab and the phonetics & phonology research community in San Diego (PhonCo).

 More details of my current research projects can be found here.